 The major technologies I used were C# .NET v1.1, v2.0, v3.5, WPF, Spring (for Java), and Java.

-Below is a collection of applications that I created while learning different technologies.
+Things I created while learning different technologies.

 I offer the binaries and source code [when posted] for any purpose.